Small Claims Court

 Enforcing your judgment is not the responsibility of the courts.
 There are some court procedures you can use to collect the money - like tools to do a job - but it is up to you to use them.
 Once a judgment is obtained, any enforcement steps must be taken through the Court of Queen’s Bench - which is not the court that issued your claim.
 The Provincial Court where you obtained the judgment has nothing further to do with your case.

 It's important to note as well that enforcement remedies are at your expense.
-Although some of the costs are added to the amount the defendant owes you, you have to pay those costs to begin with.
+Although some of the fees are added to the amount the defendant owes you, you have to pay those fees to begin with.

 Affidavit of Service